Providing support and advocacy for practice

 With this in mind, a group of MRO students and Sangha members came together to form the Diamond Net.

-Named after the symbolic Diamond Net of Indra, our goal is to provide physical assistance, and emotional and spiritual support to fellow practitioners during challenging life transitions.
+Named after the symbolic Diamond Net of Indra, our goal is to provide support for dharma practice to fellow practitioners during challenging life transitions.

 Members of the Diamond Net are available to join you for home practice such as zazen, liturgy, altar care, conversation, or simply being a line of communication with the larger Sangha.
 If you would like to come to the monastery for a day or for a retreat, but are concerned that you can’t manage the schedule or need some physical help, someone from the Diamond Net can be your attendant for the duration of your stay.